europeana/rd-europeana-python-api/CONTRIBUTING.md

 - You can configure your code editor to do automatic linting.
 Some editors have built-in support or addons for linting tools such as flake8.
 You can enable such measures and then configure them by looking at the `.flake8` config file in the project root.
 [Here's how to setup flake8 in VSCode](https://code.visualstudio.com/docs/python/linting#_run-linting).
 - You can configure your code editor to add a visual mark (a *vertical ruler*) on the 88th character so that you know when you exceed 88 characters.
 VSCode supports this, and so does most editors.

-### Documentation style
+### Docstring style

 We also utilize a very specific way of documenting our codebase and writing docstrings: NumPy's documentation style guide.
 An in-depth explanation of the documentation style guide can be found [here](https://numpydoc.readthedocs.io/en/latest/format.html), and a comprehensive example can be found [here](https://numpydoc.readthedocs.io/en/latest/example.html#example).

-## Writing and building the PyEuropeana API documentation and tutorials
+## About PyEuropeana documentation

-- The PyEuropeana project has extensive API reference documentation and some illustrative tutorials that can be used to better understand the project.
-This documentation is hosted w/ ReadTheDocs, it can be found here
+The PyEuropeana project aims to maintain an extensive API reference that sufficiently documents all the functionality provided by the package.
+Besides this API reference, we also maintain more high-level documentation such as a README file, a general overview, an installation guide, these contribution guidelines and several tutorials that illustrate how PyEuropeana can be used.
+All of this documentation except the README file and the contribution guidelines can be found in our Read The Docs page.
+These are written in the form of `.rst` documents and compiled by Sphinx.
+The source files responsible for the Read the Docs documentation can be found under `docs/source`.
+The README file and the contribution guidelines can be found in our GitHub repo.

-- We welcome any attempts of improving the existing documentation in any form or scale.
-You can propose to fix typos, improve wording, add/remove things to clarify a section.
-Tutorials that show an usecase w/ the PyEuropeana package is of special importance to us, because we believe these can not only show our potential users how the package works, but also for what it can be used with.
+We welcome any attempts to improve the existing documentation.
+You can propose to fix typos, improve wording, add/remove things to clarify a section, and so on.
+More importantly for us, you can submit a tightly-scoped tutorial that shows a cool proof-of-concept using the PyEuropeana package and various Python ecosystem tools. **Such contributions are of special importance to us because we believe these can not only show our users how PyEuropeana works, but also for what it can be used for.**

-- We also expect any contributions to the actual Python code of the wrapper to be accompanied with relevant API documentation, provided in the form of docstrings.
+**We also expect any contributions to the actual Python code of the wrapper to be accompanied with relevant API documentation, provided in the form of docstrings.
+These docstrings should confirm to the format that is outlined in the [*Docstring Style*](#docstring-style) section of the contribution guidelines.**

-- Nonetheless, to make any changes to the documentation you need to know how to build it.

-NEED TO PROVIDE KEY IN THE TERMINAL
+In the following sections we will go through some more information (segmented by documentation type) that will help you in contributing to PyEuropeana documentation.

+### Writing docstrings

+Most of the time there isn't anything special that you must do if you wish to write or edit docstrings **except following our [docstring style choices](#docstring-style).** Our Sphinx is set up to pick up and document the changes that you make to raw `.py` files.
+However, if you are writing the documentation for a wholly new module or sub-module, you need to take some extra steps to make sure that your new module or sub-module is watched over by Sphinx:

+- If you are writing a new module (something that would be the sibling of `src/apis` or `src/utils`), **you need to create a top-level `.rst` file with the name of the module for that module.** This `.rst` file would need to be located under `docs/source`, as a sibling of files such as `docs/source/utils.rst` and `docs/source/apis.rst`.
+Fill out the content of this `.rst` file by looking at [the relevant documentation on the Sphinx website](https://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc) or by studying files such as `docs/source/apis.rst` or `docs/source/utils.rst`.
+- If you are writing a new sub-module under one of the existing modules (currently `apis` and `utils`), then you need edit the `.rst` file responsible for documenting that module.
+Once again, you can study the existing documentation files or look at [the relevant documentation on the Sphinx website](https://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc).

+### Writing illustrative tutorials

+As previously mentioned, **we are very eager to receive short narrative tutorials that demonstrate an interesting use case which also involves PyEuropeana.** The best examples that we can give to what we are referring by this are the [tutorials that we've already written](https://rd-europeana-python-api.readthedocs.io/en/stable/index.html).
+If you are wondering whether an idea that you have might be suitable and wish to initiate discussion with the PyEuropeana community, feel free to open an issue using our [issue tips](#writing-a-meaningful-issue).

+#### The format for illustrative tutorials

+We have found that the best way to deliver tutorials mixed with narrative is through a notebook-like medium.
+For this end, **we prepare our own tutorials in Jupyter Notebook.** We then create an `.rst` version of this Jupyter Notebook, which we add to documentation source.
+Through these steps, **we can create a notebook-like tutorial that can be followed along either on the web or locally.**

+If you have a Jupyter Notebook ready, you can take the following steps to transform it into a format that we can proudly display on our documentation:

+- First, **make sure that your notebook runs end to end on your local machine.** Make explicit any implicit knowledge that is required to make the tutorial run without problems.
+This includes:
+  - Have a cell dedicated to imports
+  - If anything needs to be supplied by the end user to run (such as API keys), state where an how they should be supplied.
+- Secondly, **get a `.py` version of your Jupyter Notebook.** This can be achieved through various utilities.
+Getting a `.py` export of your notebook file is supported by most notebook environments such as Jupyter Lab and Google Colab.
+- MAKE SURE U HAVE THE PACKAGE INSTALLED LOCALLY
+- PLACE JUPYTER FILE UNDER SOURCE
+- RUN THIS COMMAND
+- IF NOT, CREATE FOLDER.
+IF YES, BUT .PY AND .IPYNB INSIDE FOLDER
+- PLACE JUPYTER FILE UNDER FOLDER
+- MANUALLY CHECK RST FILE FOR ERRORS
+- ALSO, SEE IF IT COMPILES LOOK AT THIS

+### Any other documentation contribution

+You can also contribute to other parts of our documentation, such as our README and these contribution guidelines.
+Making a contribution to these require no additional changes except the documents themselves.
+You can likewise make changes to other pages present on Read the Docs that are not auto-generated API references or tutorials. **All of the other documentation that we have on Read the Docs have their own `.rst` file that is located under `docs/source`.** Changes to these `.rst` files will be reflected on our documentation website, provided that the Sphinx doesn't run into any errors (syntax etc.) while compiling them.

+### Compiling documentation locally using Sphinx

 ## Writing tests